SUBMISSION Types ACCEPTED

 Tables & Figures: Insert each table or figure within the manuscript as it is intended to be seen.
 Titles are placed above for a table and below for a figure.
 It is the responsibility each author to provide high quality figures and tables with proper attribution.
 Additional auxiliary materials may be submitted as additional attachments to the e-mail submission as necessary.

-Citations: Please ensure that the manuscript uses full citation footnotes with a reference list in accordance with the Chicago manual of style: Notes and bibliography.
+Citations: Please ensure that the manuscript uses full citation footnotes with a bibliography in accordance with the Chicago manual of style: Notes and bibliography 17th edition.
 Any amplifying information expressed as footnotes should be brief.
 All footnotes should be numbered consecutively with superscript Arabic numbers, single-spaced, and 8pt font.

 Article Classification: SNUJIA has four manuscript types: Short Commentary Pieces, Reviews, Short Essays and Policy Papers, and Research Papers.
 Please indicate the appropriate manuscript on the article’s title page.